Time restricted eating vs. intermittent fasting: What's the difference?

 • aging

 Studies have shown that circadian misalignment may have negative effects on body weight, while other researchers have noted that delayed eating during the day can lead to metabolic dysfunction, weight gain, and abnormalities in appetite.
-Other studies suggest that consuming a bigger portion of daily caloric intake during the first half of wakeful hours may be preferred for better blood glucose regulation and weight control.
+Other studies suggest that consuming a larger portion of daily caloric intake during the first half of wakeful hours may be preferred for better blood glucose regulation and weight control.
 Another study demonstrated greater weight loss if lunch is consumed earlier rather than later, and that eating an earlier dinner correlates with a reduced risk for cancer.

-Accordingly, recent time restricted eating studies have begun to adjust the eating time window to occur at the most advantageous time relative to human circadian rhythm patterns, such as morning-to-mid-day, when blood glucose levels tend to stay lower than the elevation typically experienced with late evening eating.
+Accordingly, recent time-restricted eating studies have begun to adjust the eating time window to occur at the most advantageous time relative to human circadian rhythm patterns, such as morning-to-mid-day, when blood glucose levels tend to stay lower than the elevation typically experienced with late evening eating.
 However, this “meal timing,” as they call it, is complicated in the cases of those with type 1 or type 2 diabetes, who can experience the dawn phenomenon — abnormally high blood glucose levels very early in the morning (or upon waking).
 So, much has still to be learned and determined about meal timing and circadian rhythm diet alignment.
-Even in the animal studies done to date, which do show that TRF (timed to match important circadian rhythms in mice) resulted in very marked health benefits (reduced body weight, total cholesterol, and concentrations of triglycerides, glucose, insulin, interleukin 6, and tumor necrosis factor-α; as well as with improvements in insulin sensitivity), it is not clear whether these benefits are the direct effect of the feeding timing or an indirect effect of sleep loss and lack of physical activity from the altered daytime feeding schedules.
+Even in the animal studies which do show that TRF (timed to match important circadian rhythms in mice) resulted in very marked health benefits (reduced body weight, total cholesterol, and concentrations of triglycerides, glucose, insulin, interleukin 6, and tumor necrosis factor-α; as well as with improvements in insulin sensitivity), it is not clear whether these benefits are the direct effect of the feeding timing or an indirect effect of sleep loss and lack of physical activity from the altered daytime feeding schedules.

 What are the benefits of time restricted eating (TRE)?

-Hearing that animal studies were demonstrating such positive health outcomes from TRF regimens using an 8-hour eating window per day, people have increasingly flocked to the “16:8 diet” — a time restricted eating regimen in which one eats for 8 hours of the day and then fasts the other 16 hours of a 24-hour day.
+Hearing that animal studies were demonstrating such positive health outcomes from TRF regimens using an 8-hour eating window per day, people have increasingly flocked to the “16:8 diet” — a time-restricted eating regimen in which one eats for 8 hours of the day and then fasts the other 16 hours of a 24-hour day.
 However, it is unclear how many people attempt to align the 8-hour eating window with their circadian rhythms, or whether overall caloric intake is reduced (or not).

-More recently, three major clinical reviews have been published, one from abroad and two from the U.S. In a 2019 Germany/UK clinical review, researchers concluded that “TRF (especially early TRF) represents a promising dietary approach for the prevention and therapy of metabolic disturbances [that] deemphasizes caloric intake, making it an attractive and easily adoptable lifestyle modification.”
+Three major clinical reviews have been published, one from abroad and two from the U.S. In a 2019 Germany/UK clinical review, researchers concluded that “TRF (especially early TRF) represents a promising dietary approach for the prevention and therapy of metabolic disturbances [that] deemphasizes caloric intake, making it an attractive and easily adoptable lifestyle modification.”
 They went on to state that “in humans, restricting the eating window to the early time of the day will expectedly induce beneficial metabolic effects in contrast to a delayed eating window.”
 However, they caution that “most of the published human TRF studies did not carefully monitor calorie intake (which led to weight loss, and this makes it difficult to interpret the TRF and weight loss effects separately), macronutrient content, activity levels, and timing of sleep-wake cycles and used small sample sizes.”

 Key takeaways